by Freddy Tran Nager, Founder of Atomic Tango + Guy Who Buys Too Much Stuff for His Cats…

 And just as quickly, I clicked away, pausing only long enough to capture the landing page so I could share it here:

-The ad took me to some site I’d never heard before, Fab.com, and there was the Cat Pod that had been promised.
+The ad took me to some site I’d never heard of, Fab.com, and I could see the Cat Pod that had been promised.
 The problem?
 I couldn’t learn anything more about the Pod, or the website selling it, since the site is “by invitation only.”
 Really?
 They ran an ad on Facebook to take me to a members-only site?

 Ah, but I could gain access: I just had to provide my email address first.